arjun-menon/pypage/docs/index.rst

 Note that the ``Hello!`` was indented with same whitespace that the code in the code block was.

-pypage automatically intends the output of a multi-line tag to match the indentation level of the code tag.
+PyPage automatically intends the output of a multi-line tag to match the indentation level of the code tag.
 The number of whitespace characters at the beginning of the second line of the code block determines the indentation level for the whole block.
 All lines of code following the